HaiMinhVu/haimvu-site/content/project/said-project/index.md

 What is SAID?

-SAID is a central application for Sellmark Corporation which help marketing team, accounting team with their daily basis jobs.
+SAID is a central management application which help marketing team, accounting team with their daily basis jobs.

 Marketing team is using SAID to keep track of marketing content, conversation with influencers, and T&E program.
 Accounting team is using SAID to store all the expenses of the company including travel expenses, tradeshow expenses, rental expenses.